 - With a mandoline (or awesome knife skills), thinly slice the potato to about 1/10 inch (2.5 mm) thick (setting 2 on the OXO mandoline).
 You do not want to see through the slices.**

 - Fill a fryer (or a really deep saucepan) with frying oil of choice and heat to 350F.
 Place a cooling rack on top of a cookie sheet.

 - When the oil is ready, ensure the potato slices are completely dry.
 Fry a few at a time until golden brown, being careful not to overcrowd the fryer.
 Time will vary depending on the size and thickness of the slices, but the average is 3-5 minutes.

 - Remove the chips and place on the cooling rack.
-Immediately sprinkle with salt.
-Let cool for a few minutes to allow them to crisp.**
+Let cool for a few minutes to allow them to crisp up then toss in the salt and vinegar mixture.

 - Repeat with the remaining slices, ensuring the oil is 350F when frying.
 You may need to pause in between batches to let the oil heat up again.

 - Preheat oven to 400F.
 Line two baking sheets with foil and lightly grease with cooking spray.

-- Place the slices in a single layer on the two sheets.
-Brush each slice with oil then sprinkle salt on top.
+- Ensure the potato slices are completely dry then place the slices in a single layer on the two sheets.
+Brush each slice with oil.